ACM-GeorgiaSouthern/ACMWebsite/README.md

 (Images to be posted)

-As you can see, we're just starting out .We'll see where this goes!
+As you can see, we're just starting out .
+We'll see where this goes!